isabella232/docs-13/docs/API_simple.md

-# API
+# Simple API

 GraphCMS provides two different APIs for you: _Relay_ and _Simple_.
 Which one you choose is up to you and depends on your use case.
-The Simple API is a bit simpler to use API in comparison to the Relay API.
+The simple API is less complex, in comparison to the Relay API.
 If you don't use [Facebook's Relay](https://facebook.github.io/relay/) it might be simpler to start with the Simple API.
 Of course it is up to you which one you prefer.
 You might also use both APIs inside your app if you want to.

-## Simple API

-### Querying the API
+## Querying the API
 To query the Simple API you need to use your project specific Endpoint URL.
 The URL is composed by the API URL and your project ID:

 `https://api.graphcms.com/simple/v1/$YOUR_PROJECT_ID$`